7i7u5/http-toolkit-patcher/readme.md

 Download the latest release from the [releases](../../releases) tab.

 > [!INFO]
 > I havent included mac os linux binaries in the releases as I have no easy way to build and/or test them.
 However it should be pretty straightforward to build yourself from source.
-If any issues occur on different platforms feel free to create an issue and I will try to help.
+If any issues occur, feel free to create an issue and I will try to help.

 ## Usage